MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Volume-License.md

 ## Prerequisites

-To deploy Windows 10 IoT Enterprise LTSC 2021 with volume activation you need the following assets which can be obtained by your [Volume License Administrator](/licensing/administrator-faq), typically associated with the procurement process.
+To deploy Windows 10 IoT Enterprise LTSC 2021 with volume activation you need the following assets from your [Volume License Administrator](/licensing/administrator-faq), typically associated with the procurement process.

 > [!div class="checklist"]
 >